PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Regigigas2.md

 The option will make the program run from star shinies and stop only on a square shiny.
 It will still record videos of all shinies.

-### Catch to Overworld Delay:

-The amount of time from when you choose not to catch Regigigas to when you return to the overworld.

 ### Rollover Prevention:

 This is useful if your game is holding a den and you do not want an unintentional date-skip to destroy it.

 Prevent the den from rolling over by periodically touching the date at this interval.
 Set this value to zero to disable the feature.

+## Advanced Settings:
+These are advanced settings.
+You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

+### Catch to Overworld Delay:

+The amount of time from when you choose not to catch Regigigas to when you return to the overworld.

 <hr>